xihtyM/pcmd/README.md

 ## Things to add ##
 1. An installer for unix and windows.
-2. Better support for unix and windows (I think as of right now it is mostly OS compatible however I cannot say for sure).
+2. Better if statement handling.
-3. Better if statement handling.
+3. An updater for unix and windows.
-4. An updater for unix and windows.
+4. Better variables in .pcmd files.
-5. Better variables in .pcmd files.
+5. MORE COMMANDS.
-6. MORE COMMANDS.
+6. Improve variable type handling.